Undergraduate withdrawal process

 Submit your form

-If following your meeting with an adviser you decide to withdraw from university, you will be asked to complete the withdrawal form and return it to The Base.
+If following your meeting with an adviser you decide to withdraw from university, you will be asked to complete the UG withdrawal guidance form and return it to The Base.

 Confirmation of withdrawal will be emailed to you and a transcript of your completed years will then be sent to your home address.
 Meanwhile, the University will inform relevant teams and services of your decision:

 - Your department